MaxHalford/maxhalford.github.io/content/blog/airbnb-energy-usage.md

 ## Regression analysis 🧑‍🔬

-*PS: I was very inspired by Martin Daniel's [article](http://www.martindaniel.co/roof/index.html) about the energy savings of his new roof.*
+*PS: I was very inspired by Martin Daniel's [article](http://www.martindaniel.co/roof/index.html) about the energy savings of his new roof.
+Also, the procedure I used is similar to [what is done on degreedays.net](https://www.degreedays.net/calculate-energy-savings), which I discovered after writing this post.*

 It's quite clear that the outside temperature is the biggest cause of energy usage in the flat.
 It also seems that guests consume more energy than hosts.
 I decided to confirm this by running a [regression analysis](https://www.wikiwand.com/en/Regression_analysis).
 The point being that you can't consider the effect of all variables with a chart, and that a model is needed to go deeper.